 Crossing the scenic Missouri River on the Meridian Bridge is one of the best things to do in Yankton.
 It is a unique experience and pretty adventurous.
-Constructed in 1960, the double-decker Meridian Bridge has 3029 feet in length and a width of 18 feet.
+Constructed in 1960, the double-decker Meridian Bridge is 3029 feet in length and a width of 18 feet.

 Use the bridge’s pedestrian walkway connecting Nebraska and South Dakota to enjoy the view better.
-You’ll have time to read and absorb the bridge’s history written on placards placed at the bridge’s lower level.
+You’ll have time to read and absorb the bridge’s history written on placards at the bridge’s lower level.

 If you’re lucky, you’ll enjoy views of motorboats and kayakers traversing the waterways.
-The Missouri bridge is one of the most popular places in Yankton.
+The Missouri Bridge is one of the most popular places in Yankton.

 See Related: Best Weekend Trips from Omaha